mr-rycho/cielab-demo/readme.md

 presents the internals of the `ColorPickerLab` class that utilizes the aforementioned algorithm.

 The problem is as follows: we want to pick a set of `n` distinct colors that are as different as possible.
-These colors will be used to paint a graph of n functions over time (so the colors must be "far" away from each other because no one wants to overstrain their eyes trying to distinguish if it is light gray or a little bit lighter gray).
+These colors will be used to paint a chart of n functions over time (so the colors must be "far" away from each other because no one wants to overstrain their eyes trying to distinguish if it is light gray or a little bit lighter gray).

 The `ColorPickerLab` picks `n` colors iteratively: